71.5% of CIS Benchmark Violations in AWS Occur in Identity and Access Management Category

 Several recent high profile corporate breaches have been traced back to a misconfiguration of resources like S3 buckets, pointing to a weakness in many enterprise I/PaaS security strategies.
 While many organisations have controls around cloud services such as multi-factor authentication and single sign-on solutions, porting the same types of controls over to cloud infrastructure like AWS often goes overlooked.
 Organisations are exposing themselves to significant security risks – by not addressing these gaps.

-“Puleng Technologies is one of the leading providers of Identity and Access Management architectures in South Africa and a Netskope partner. “ We recognize that Identity Governance enables and secures digital identities for all users, applications and data”, said Muhammed Mayet, Head of Security at Puleng.
+“Puleng Technologies is one of the leading providers of Identity and Access Management architectures in South Africa and a Netskope partner. “ We recognise that Identity Governance enables and secures digital identities for all users, applications and data”, said Muhammed Mayet, Head of Security at Puleng.
 “The ability to provide controls and policies that extend across hybrid environments ensures a robust governance and compliance framework for access to critical services and data, irrespective of where these critical assetsreside ”.

 According to the report findings, many of the IAM violations found involve instance rules, role-based access controls, and access to resources or password policy requirements -- simple fixes that enterprises can easily address even without an external security solution.